Environment Setup

 Options:

--l, --language <LANGUAGE> Programming language of the template [default: rust] [possible values: rust, python, javascript]
+-l, --language <LANGUAGE> Programming language of the template [default: rust] [possible values: rust]

--t, --template <TEMPLATE> Template to create [default: chat] [possible values: chat, echo, fibonacci, file_transfer]
+-t, --template <TEMPLATE> Template to create [default: chat] [possible values: blank, chat, echo, fibonacci, file-transfer]

 --ui If set, use the template with UI